Object/Work Type

 Descriptive Note Text

-Offering a passage with a bridge over the river was the simplest thing in the world.
-But the smartest stroke of genius of the three relentless creators of all the buildings of the Exhibition, the Engineers Fenoglio, Molli and Salvadori, was not to simply and easily get the visitors from one bank of the Po to the other.
-They created a convenient and shaded route in tunnels illuminated by innumerable little windows that open onto the river, and an enjoyable one via the quick transport of the tapis-roulant.
-The grand bridge, constructed in wood and plaster by Viotti Brothers Co., is 106.5 meters long has 5 arches of 21.3 meters each.
-Halfway on each abutment there are two bow windows – one for each side – supported by caryatids sculpted by G.B.
-Alloati.
-In the middle of each bow window, begin columns by the sculptor Del Santo, with basements holding up Winged Victories by the sculptor Sassi.
+The grand bridge, constructed in wood and plaster by Viotti Brothers Co., was 106.5 meters long, with 5 arches of 21.3 meters each.
+Halfway on each abutment there were two bow windows – one for each side – supported by caryatids created by Giovanni Battista Alloati.
+In the middle of each bow window, there were columns with sculptural groups by Angiolo Del Santo, with basements holding up Winged Victories by sculptor Francesco Sassi.

 Code in the 1911 Map